ollama/ollama/docs/api.md

 POST /api/generate
 ```

 Generate a response for a given prompt with a provided model.
-This is a streaming endpoint, so will be a series of responses.
+This is a streaming endpoint, so there will be a series of responses.
 The final response object will include statistics and additional data from the request.

 ### Parameters

+`model` and *one* of `prompt` or `messages` is required.

 - `model`: (required) the [model name](#model-names)
 - `prompt`: the prompt to generate a response for
+- `messages`: the messages of the chat, this can be used to keep a chat memory

 Advanced parameters (optional):

 - `format`: the format to return a response in.
 Currently the only accepted value is `json`
 - `options`: additional model parameters listed in the documentation for the [Modelfile](./modelfile.md#valid-parameters-and-values) such as `temperature`
 - `system`: system prompt to (overrides what is defined in the `Modelfile`)
-- `template`: the full prompt or prompt template (overrides what is defined in the `Modelfile`)
-- `messages`: the messages of the conversation until this point, this can be used to keep a conversational memory
 - `stream`: if `false` the response will be returned as a single response object, rather than a stream of objects
-- `raw`: if `true` no formatting will be applied to the prompt, and no context will be returned.
+- `raw`: if `true` no formatting will be applied to the prompt.
 You may choose to use the `raw` parameter if you are specifying a full templated prompt in your request to the API, and are managing messages yourself.

-Deprecated parameters (optional):

-- `context`: the context parameter returned from a previous request to `/generate`, this can be used to keep a short conversational memory

 ### JSON mode